nodejs/node/doc/contributing/collaborator-guide.md

 For pull requests introducing new core modules:

 * Allow at least one week for review.
-* Land only after sign-off from at least two TSC members.
+* Land only after sign-off from at least two TSC voting members.
 * Land with a [Stability Index][] of Experimental.
 The module must remain Experimental until a semver-major release.